 If your employer has applied for the card through the Employer Portal, this has already been evidenced.
 Other proof can include:

-Where can I find the H&S courses?
+Where can I find the H&S courses or qualifications above?